karmatr0n/karmatr0n.github.io/_posts/2015-02-05-multiple-github-accounts.markdown

 So, I followed the instructions described in the next links and I found a pretty useful way to do this.

 I'm very happy with the functionality to continue the git flow as usual.
-I recommend you to do the same if you have to deal have the same situation as me.
+Then if you have to deal with the same situation I recommend you following the next steps.

 **Steps**